-PRC 602 - Social Research for Social Change (3 credits)

-Social research is foundational to engaging communities and developing a more equitable society.
-This course introduces you to the fundamental research skills that will allow you to move beyond assumptions and engage in participatory community-based research that contributes to social progress.
+PRC 602 - Social Research for Social Change (3 credits) REOUIRED COURSE you to the fundamental research skills that will allow you to move beyond assumptions and engage in participatory community-based research that contributes to social progress.
 With a focus on both theory and field methods, this course equips you to become a community-based researcher with a skillset in a diversity of social research methods such as interviewing, participant observation, transect walks, collecting oral histories, documentary storytelling, and analyzing data.